December 22, 2017

 Top tip: Using an online Life Insurance Needs Calculator is a great way to educate yourself about how much life insurance you may need, but talking with an insurance agent can help ensure you don’t miss any additional needs.

 - Get the coverage you need.
 There are a number of ways you can get life insurance coverage, so use the one that works best for you.
 Many people feel most comfortable talking with an insurance agent, which can be done in person or over the phone.
 You can also request information by mail, and start the process that way.
-And an increasingly popular way to get life insurance is online, with the option of getting coverage, if approved, within minutes by answering a few health-related questions.
+And an increasingly popular way to get life insurance is online, with the option of applying for coverage from your computer or mobile device.
 These types of express life insurance are a great way to get these New Year’s resolutions in place quickly.

 Top tip: Remember, some life insurance is better than none.
 So if money is tight, buy what you can afford, and add to that when you are financially able.